Physical Distancing and Masks

 BOCES 2 will instruct students, parents/guardians, staff, contractors and vendors (via various platforms) on:

-- The proper way to wear face coverings;
+- The proper way to wear masks;